 Basically the plot of D.E.B.S., which is centred around a lesbian love story between one of a team of Charlie's Angels-type heroines and the Big Bad.
 In fact the short film on which it is based has the villain having to think up all these nefarious plans simply so the two of them can get together for some quick sex without attracting suspicion.

 Death to Smoochy: Rainbow Randolph's obsession with Sheldon (Smoochy) sure looks like this at times, like when he's in disguise driving him to the set-up Nazi rally, he starts insulting himself to try and prove Sheldon hates him, and he calls himself a "pillow biter" among other things.
 Later, he accuses Sheldon of being gay, saying "You should have seen the way he was eying me in the car".
 Sheldon even says Randolph "Might have some problems with sexual identity".
-And then there's the end: Smoochy and a post-Heel Face Turn Rainbow Randolph ice skating together while Jackie Wilson's "Higher And Higher" plays.
-You don't get much more fabulous than that.
+And then there's the end: Smoochy and a post-Heel-Face Turn Rainbow Randolph ice skating together while Jackie Wilson's "Higher And Higher" plays.

 The Big Bad of Fright Night, played by Chris "Prince Humperdink" Sarandon, is one of the most homoerotically-charged vampires in cinema history.
 There's plenty of Ho Yay between the master vampire and his "special friend" (not to mention the pastel pink knitwear) and Foe Yay galore between Sarandon and the protagonist, Brewster.
 The most in-your-face scene, though, is between Sarandon and Brewster's best friend Evil Ed, when he's literally seducing Ed to the dark side: